zigotica/automated-desktop-setup/readme.md

 In my case, I run the scripts in this order (better restart Terminal after each of them):

-1. Install [Homebrew](https://brew.sh/) and basic tools (bash, git, ansible, neovoim).
+1. Install [Homebrew](https://brew.sh/) and basic tools (bash, git, ansible).
 2. Download and install dotfiles
+3. Install nvm and node
+4. Install neovim and LSP
-3. Create personal and work folders and clone repos into them.
+5. Create personal and work folders and clone repos into them.

 Note: if you are using an ARM64 mac (M1, M1 Pro, M1 Max, ...) you will read some articles saying you have to enable Rosetta for Terminal.
 This is no longer true, homebrew has native support for ARM mac chips.